dotintent/react-native-ble-plx/README.md

 * Add `react-native-ble-plx` to a project as a dependency in `package.json` file.
   For example `"react-native-ble-plx": "Polidea/react-native-ble-plx"` will install latest version from Polidea's Github repository.
+* Make sure that you have [Carthage](https://github.com/Carthage/Carthage) installed on your system.
 * Execute `npm install` to fetch and install a library.
 * Open iOS project located in `./ios` folder.
 * Move `BleClient.xcodeproj` located in `.node_modules/react-native-ble-plx/ios`